 The overall goal of this exercise is to make predictions about the global temperature of the Earth.
 We will achieve this by investigating the balance between how radiative energy is absorbed, reflected, transported, and stored by the Earth.
 Interesting phenomena, such as the greenhouse effect and ice-albeo feedback can be studied using such models.
 These models are classified as energy balance model.

 In the present exercise we consider only a model for the average global temperature in which we treat the entire Earth as a single point.
 Once we have familiarized ourselves with this model, we can later work with a one-dimensional model of the Earth which is broken up into 10o latitude regions.
 This will allow us to determine not just the global temperature, but the temperature in each of 9 latitude regions in the Northern Hemisphere.
-After that we can look at at two-dimensional model that will allow us to study the variation of temperature both in the latitudinal and longitudinal direction, over the entire surface of the Earth.

 We consider the following model for the average global temperature in which we treat the entire Earth as a single point.
 In an energy balance model, the main goal is to account for all heat flows in (Pgain) and out (Ploss) of the system.
 If these are balanced (Pgain=Ploss), the system will be in a steady state and at a constant temperature.
 If the heat flows are not balanced, the temperature of the system will change.

 The heat flow to the Earth arrives from the Sun.
 The Solar Constant (So) is the amount of energy arriving (during a 1 second period on a 1 square-meter area oriented perpendicular to the sun's rays) at the upper atmosphere.
 The annual average value of the solar constant is So=1370 W/m2.
 This energy arrives primarily in the form of visible light, with some smaller amounts of infrared and ultraviolet radiation.